dpmagill/iphys-toolbox/README.md

 ## Output

 The BVP and pulse rate results are provided, along with additional information, as output tables.
 Included among the additional information are the input video timestamps and means from the red, green, and blue color channels of an ROI from each frame; these two components of the data are the basis for the BVP.
 These tables are also written to CSV files.
 As previously mentioned, an output video is provided to facilitate corrections to ROI placement and skin segmentation.
-Examples of corrections are provided in file Example_Script.mlx.
+Code examples of corrections are provided in file Examples_Correct_ROIs_and_Skin_Segmentation.mlx.

+In sum, ...
+* Frame-by-frame BVP as Matlab table variable
+* Frame-by-frame BVP as csv file
+* Window-by-window pulse rate as Matlab table variable
+* Window-by-window pulse rate as csv file
+* Annotated output video

-## Use of Pretests
+## Interface

-When planning a study, pretests should be conducted where video as well as traditional measures of pulse rate (e.g., PPG, ECG) are recorded.
-The traditional measures of pulse rate should be used to validate the use of video-derived pulse rate for expected behavioral tendencies.
-This is because the accuracy of video-derived pulse rate is highly dependent on the degree of facial movement, where greater movement tends to result in video-derived pulse rate that is less accurate.
-The four pulse-rate algorithms may vary in accuracy depending on the degree of movement.
-The pulse-rate algorithm with greatest accuracy in a given context should be used.
-For a detailed discussion of the key features and technical implementation, see the description in function FacePulseRate.
+* Matlab (see software requirements below)

 ## System Requirements